 - story & songs

-will really help your child wind down from the day and be ready to going to bed.
+will really help your child wind down from the day and be ready to go to bed.

-3. Let your child have a favourite toy in bed
+Distract – let your child have a toy in bed

-Once he was calm and accepting of the idea of going to sleep alone, he got into bed and she told him he could play with his toy until he was ready to sleep.
+Once he was calm and accepting of the idea of going to sleep alone, my little dude got into bed and Karen told him he could play with his toy until he was ready to sleep.

 This was the clincher with my little boy.
-He loves stories and the promise of one more did the trick.
 From where I was, I could hear him whine a little but there was no real distress – nothing to make me feel I had to get up and go to him.

 The ten minutes passed and I heard the door open again.

-He was awake but quiet and she read him the promised story and resettled him using the same techniques.
+He was awake but quiet and she resettled him using the same techniques.
 Then she left again with a promise to come back in 10 minutes.
-This time when came back he was asleep.
+This time when she came back he was asleep.

 So he went to sleep by himself in less than 20 minutes after 18 months of us lying next to him in the dark!
 I don’t want to think how many hours that was lying on the floor.